dstufft/personal-peps/git-and-github.rst

 the branchnames themselves lest the risk collision.
 It also is an extension which requires new users to first discover they need an extension at all, and then figure out what they need to do in order to enable that extension.
-Since, in contrast to the branching feature in git, this featurize is a Mercurial extension, in general, its support outside the Mercurial core is less extensive.
+Since, in contrast to the branching feature in git, this feature is a Mercurial extension, in general, its support outside the Mercurial core is less extensive.
 Finally, users who are not used to Mercurial are unlikely to discover bookmarks on their own, instead they will likely attempt to use Mercurial's "Named Branches" which, given the fact they live "forever", are not often what a project wants their contributors to use.

 Why Github?